“Trauma is a fact of life. It does not, however, have to be a life sentence.” ~ Peter A. Levine

 Working with me

-As mentioned, Somatic Experiencing®, is a powerful tool to address nervous system dysregulation, and this is what I rely on most in my work with clients.
-I’ve completed the three-year training with Dr. Levine’s organization, the Somatic Experiencing® Trauma Institute, and am a SE practitioner, who meets regularly with colleagues and receives continuing education.
+As mentioned, Somatic Experiencing®, is a powerful tool to address nervous system dysregulation.
+I’ve completed the three-year training with Dr. Levine’s organization, the Somatic Experiencing® Trauma Institute, and am a SE practitioner.

-I enhance the process by drawing on the learning and experience that I’ve gained from mindfulness practice, yoga, coaching, self-compassion techniques and various other trauma trainings, each with research backing its efficacy.
+I enhance the process by drawing on the learning and experience that I’ve gained from mindfulness practice, Inner Relationship Focusing, Heartmath®, Internal Family Systems, self-compassion techniques and various other trauma trainings, each with research backing its efficacy.

 Together we’ll monitor activation (anxiety) or dissociation (spacing out/numbness), taking steps to settle the nervous system when appropriate.
 Directing attention back and forth between what is comfortable and uncomfortable is another means by which blocked survival energy can be released in a slow, safe and manageable manner.